 We see the road ahead in three stages.
 The first stage is the creation of equality of treatment in the North for all people.
-The second, based on that equality, is the process of reconciliation, of breaking down the barriers that divide us.
-In practice that means working together in all institutions of the North and by so doing over the years to build the trust to replace the distrust that has disfigured us till now.
-There will of course be many hicups and setbacks on that road but everyone who thinks otherwise or who thinks that one simple package will heal the divisions of centuries is not living in the real world.
-The second stage, the breaking down of barriers, will evolve naturally into the third stage, the development of new relationships within Ireland and between Ireland and Britain. will bring the only unity that really matters, a unity born of the agreement on how we are to live together, the forms of such unity to evolve by agreement and out of mutual trust and respect.
-This is a process that no one need fear since all are involved and since the Ireland that will emerge will be an Ireland built and agreed to by generations of building together.
+The breaking down the barriers that is, in short, an opportunity to use divide us.
+In practice that means working together in all institutions of the North and by so doing over the years to build the trust to replace the distrust that has discourse be many hiccups and set-backs on that road Anyone who course be many hiccups and set-backs on that road.
+Anyone who thinks otherwise or who thinks that one simple package will hea! the divisions of centuries is not living in the real world.
+The second stage, the breaking down of barriers, will evolve naturally into the third stage, the develop-ment of new relationships within Ireland and between Ireland and Britain.
+That will bring the only Britain.
+That will bring the only unity that really matters, a unity born of the agreement on how we are to live together, the forms of such unity to evolve by agreement and out of mutual trust and respect.
+This is a process that noone need fear since all are involved and since the Ireland that will emerge will be an Ireland built and agreed to by generations of building together.